 “For years, tech giants have given us a false choice: live in a smart and interconnected home, or keep your conversations private.
 We can and should have both,” said Cunningham.
 “I am grateful to my colleagues for supporting the Anti-Eavesdropping Act.
 We must continue to pursue common-sense protections that safeguard our privacy in the home.”

 Smart speakers eavesdropping, recording, and retaining information collected in the home has been a documented issue for a number of years.
 In 2018, one Portland, Oregon, family was shocked when a smart speaker device recorded parts of a private conversation and sent audio recordings to a work colleague.
-In 2019, a Washington Post tech columnist said that the amount of data collected in the home by smart speakers and other smart home devices would “make the East German secret police blush.”
+In 2019, Washington Post tech columnist said that the amount of data collected in the home by smart speakers and other smart home devices would “make the East German secret police blush.”
 A 2019 report by Bloomberg found that Amazon had a team of thousands of employees around the world listening, transcribing, and annotating audio recordings made via the Amazon Echo device.

 The Anti-Eavesdropping Act, co-authored by Assemblymember Buffy Wicks (D-Oakland), had bipartisan support in the Assembly.
 The bill will now move to the Senate for consideration.